h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

     java -cp "$H2O_JAR:$SW_EXTENSIONS_ASSEMBLY" water.H2OApp -allow_clients -name test -flatfile path_to_flatfile

-where the flatfile content are lines in the format of ip:port of the nodes where H2O is supposed to run.
-To read more about flatfile and its format, please see `H2O's flatfile configuration property <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/H2O-DevCmdLine.md#flatfile>`__.
+where the flat-file's content are lines in the format of IP:port of the nodes where H2O is supposed to run.
+To read more about flat-file and its format, please see `H2O's flat-file configuration property <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/H2O-DevCmdLine.md#flatfile>`__.

 To connect to this external cluster, run the following commands: